petrusjt/cpp-stream/README.md

 Checks if any element matches the predicate.

-*predicate* - The predicate to test all the elements
+*predicate* - The predicate to test all elements

-**return** -  returns whether any element matches the predicate
+**return** -  Whether any element matches the predicate

 #### long count()